 Do you know the date of your contract signing?
 You should still have your contract somewhere so that you can look at it.
 I kept thinking mine was in July, and for the longest time I would intro my social media videos saying, "I signed with my agent in July of 2016."
 It was actually in May.

 And I thought, "You know what?
 I need to go check my contract and see."
 You should know where you put that contract.
 You should have a date on that contract.

 Get comfortable expressing gratitude.
 Your gift does not need to be super expensive.
 It just needs to be thoughtful.

 ACTOR-AGENT RELATIONSHIP TIP 5: CONFIRM OR DECLINE EVERYTHING

-I'm always surprised at how often I see audition emails or postings that need to highlight a request to confirm or decline an audition.
+I'm always surprised at how often I see audition emails or postings that highlight a request to confirm or decline an audition.
 This is a very standard practice for our industry.

 Confirm or decline every single audition no matter what.
 It's super quick and simple to shoot them back an email.